guischu09/importADNI-GUI/README.md

 # importADNI-GUI

-Implementation of GUI to import ADNI data.
+Implementation of a GUI to import ADNI data.